 Virtual board meetings are here to stay and will soon consign the in-person board gatherings to history’s dustbin.

-Now is our opportunity to do away with monolithic agendas and marathon board meetings that go hand-in-hand with the old traditions of in-person board meetings.
-Board meetings have been around for so long they have become part of big company DNA.
-In fact, one of the earliest ‘modern’ board meetings held was at the Company of Merchant Adventurers in London in 1505!
+Now is our opportunity to do away with monolithic agendas and marathon board meetings that go hand-in-hand with the old traditions of doing everything in-person.
+Board meetings have been around for so long they have become part of the DNA of large organisations.
+In fact, one of the earliest ‘modern’ board meetings took place at the Company of Merchant Adventurers in London in 1505!

-Today, after over a half-century of these meetings, it is time to embrace a new kind of board meeting.
-The kind of meeting that leverages the technological advances of the past 20-years to allow directors to make faster, more informed decisions.
+Today, it is time to embrace a new kind of board meeting.
+The kind of meeting that leverages the technological advances of the past 20 years to allow directors to make faster, more informed decisions.

-For instance, why can’t specific items on a multi-page board meeting agenda, be replaced with a specific meeting focussed on each item?
+For instance, why can’t specific items on a multi-page board meeting agenda be replaced with a dedicated meeting for each one?

 Why can’t agile meetings be called at short notice?
-Each agile meeting having its own micro-agenda and sub-committee.
-With each agile meeting peopled by virtual directors who are fresh and focused and ready to tackle the issues they care about, in minutes rather than hours.
+Each of them can have their own micro-agenda and sub-committee.
+Such meetings can be peopled by virtual directors who are fresh, focused, and ready to tackle the issues they care about, in minutes rather than hours.

 The Straightjacket of the Annual Board Meeting Calendar

 Most boards run on an annual calendar, with meeting dates pre-booked and carved in stone.
-With all the effort needed to change the date of a single meeting, it is hardly surprising that schedule changes seldom happen.
+With all the effort required of changing the date of a single meeting, it is hardly surprising that rescheduling seldom happens.

 Think about it.

-A company’s stone carved board meeting schedule dictates the exact timing when strategic decisions and financial changes can occur.
+A company’s board meeting schedule dictates the exact timing when strategic decisions and financial changes can occur.

 How can a corporation on this kind of schedule hope to survive, let alone keep pace and prosper in today’s world?
-How can it react and profit from fluid situations that can change overnight, when it can take can take a month or so for a issue to percolate onto an agenda and circulate to board members?
+How can it react and profit from fluid situations that can change overnight, when it takes up to a month for an issue to percolate onto an agenda and circulate to board members?

 Nowadays, information and news cross the globe at the speed of light.
 Global challenges arise overnight.
-And the spoils of such disruptions go to the companies that react quickly to these changes.
+And the spoils of such disruptions go to those companies that react quickly to change.
 Company management needs to be able to recognise and react to changing conditions and opportunities in their trading environment.
-Once a need to meet is recognised, the ability to turn on a dime and call a meeting to discuss and make any necessary decisions is now more important than ever.
+Once a need to meet is recognised, the ability to turn on a dime and call a meeting to discuss and make any necessary decisions become more important than ever.

 The last thing modern boards need is to purposely slow their response to urgent issues, sticking to the stone-carved dates in the board meeting schedule.
-Then, unmoved by the technology already at their disposal they simply carry out old-world practices in Zoom meetings.
+Then, unmoved by the technology already at their disposal, they simply carry out old-world practices in Zoom meetings.

 The Ancient Agenda Dance

 The monolithic meeting agenda gets birthed early and forms slowly as items are added.
-This often happens as far out as the month preceding the actual meeting.
+This often happens as far as a month preceding the actual meeting.
 New items settle into their place on the agenda based on a pattern that follows a long line of previous meetings.

 Slow In, Fast Out

-It’s a stone-cast business rule.
-Items at the top half of the agenda receive more time and attention than items towards the bottom.
-The closer to the end of the meeting it gets, the faster the remaining items get hurried through.
+It’s a stone-cast business rule - Items at the top half of the agenda receive more time and attention than items towards the bottom.
+The closer to the end of the meeting it gets, the faster the remaining items get rushed through.
 All too often, items are postponed and carried over to the next meeting, which can be as long as a quarter away.
-This delay can result in lost business opportunities, unforeseen disasters and unnecessary costs due to delayed decisions
+This delay can result in lost business opportunities, unforeseen disasters, and unnecessary costs due to delayed decisions.